 If you hike the Henry MacLeod Trail – beginning at the far end of Maligne Lake in Jasper National Park, you’re in for a treat.
 But unless you’re camping at the Coronet Creek Campground, accessibility is a huge issue.
 Certainly mountain climbers make it into a multi-day trip but your average Joe isn’t about to paddle 21 kilometres, hike 16 kilometres and paddle 21 kilometres out again in a day.
-However, it’s a great hike if you are planning to spend a few nights camping at either of the campsites on Maligne Lake.
+However, it’s a great hike if you are planning to spend a few nights camping on Maligne Lake.

 What you’ll see on the Henry McLeod Trail